marchage/DatasetCutter/README.md

 A lightweight local web app to speed up dataset creation:

 - Play MP4 videos, scrub the timeline, and use handy shortcuts.
-- Press Space to cut a 2-second clip (configurable) around the current time.
+- Press Enter to export a 4-second clip (configurable) around the current time.
+- Press Space to play/pause like QuickTime.
 - Prompt for a label (autocomplete from previous labels), then export into a Create ML Action Classifier folder structure: `DatasetRoot/Training/<Label>/<clip>.mp4`.
 - Quick undo for the last exported clip.